 High School Biology / 9th and 10th Grade

-In this unit, students work as environmental engineers to investigate the driving question, How can plants and other organisms help restore the environments in our community?
-In Module 1, students learn about the impact of contaminants on humans and wildlife and investigate issues of contaminant pollution in or near their own communities.
+Students act as environmental engineers to address the driving question, How can plants and other organisms help restore the environments in our community?
+In Module 1, students learn about the impact of contaminants on humans and wildlife and investigate issues of contaminant pollution in their own communities.
 In Module 2, students learn about the process of bioremediation, which is the ability for plants and animals to remove contaminants from the environment.
-Students learn how bioremediation happens at the cellular and organism level and research options for using plants to remove contaminants from their project site.
-In Modules 3 and 4, students investigate how bioremediation is related to photosynthesis, respiration, and nutrient and water cycles, and design and share a bioremediation plan for their chosen project site.
+Students learn how bioremediation happens at the cellular and organismal level and research options for using plants to remove contaminants from their local project site.
+In Modules 3 and 4, students investigate how bioremediation is related to photosynthesis, respiration, and nutrient and water cycling.
+For their final product, students design a bioremediation plan for their local project site and present it at a simulated town meeting.

 ”"I'm in the 10th grade.
 I love reading.
 I love skateboarding and recently I've learned to love coming to school."Caleb, Student